Big men help No. 9 Kentucky beat UAB 69-58

 POLL IMPLICATIONS

-Kentucky will stay in the Top 10 and perhaps move up a spot with Duke’s loss expected to shuffle the rankings.
+Kentucky will stay in the top 10 and perhaps move up a spot with Duke’s loss expected to shuffle the rankings.

 BIG PICTURE

-UAB: The Blazers’ bright spots were 8 of 16 shooting from long range while being edged just 30-28 in the paint.
+UAB: The Blazers’ bright spots were 8 of 16 shooting from long range — including several down the stretch that whacked a 20-point lead — while being edged just 30-28 in the paint.
 But they couldn’t contain Kentucky’s tall tandem and couldn’t top 41% shooting for the fourth consecutive game.
+UAB also shot just five three throws, making two.

+“We were one of the best offensive rebounding teams in the country, and we only got eight,” coach Robert Ehsen said.
+“When we did, their length extremely bothered us.
+Maybe more mentally than anything.
+They didn’t block a whole lot of shots, but we missed and hurried because of their length and athleticism.”

 Kentucky: The Wildcats got a promising look at how Richards and Montgomery played together and in rotations with smaller lineups.
-They’ll need more help inside as the schedule gets tougher, but this was a good start.
+They’ll need more help inside from freshmen Kahlil Whitney and Keion Brooks as the schedule gets tougher, but this was a good start.

+“Here’s the greatest thing,” Calipari said.
+“With Nate being out, they’re both going to have their chances to do it.”

 UP NEXT